Geshu Han: Military service

-In 752, Geshu began to become part of the central government's intrigue, in the power struggle between the chancellor Li Linfu and Yang Guozhong, the second cousin of Emperor Xuanzong's favorite concubine Consort Yang Yuhuan, as both he and the chancellor Chen Xilie corroborated accusations that Li Linfu had friendly relations with Li Xianzhong (李獻忠), an ethnically Tujue general who had been forced into rebellion earlier that year.
+In 752, Geshu began to become part of the central government's intrigue in the power struggle between the chancellor Li Linfu and Yang Guozhong, the second cousin of Emperor Xuanzong's favorite concubine Consort Yang Yuhuan, as both he and the chancellor Chen Xilie corroborated accusations that Li Linfu had friendly relations with Li Xianzhong (李獻忠), an ethnically Tujue general who had been forced into rebellion earlier that year.
 This facilitated Yang Guozhong's aggrandizement of power and the reduction of Li Linfu's influence.

 Later that year, when Emperor Xuanzong, seeing that Geshu had poor relations with An Lushan, then the military governor of Fanyang Circuit (范陽, headquartered in modern Beijing) and An Sishun (whose uncle was An Lushan's stepfather), then the military governor of Shuofang Circuit (朔方, headquartered in modern Yinchuan, Ningxia), and wanted to improve relations between these three key commanders of troops at the border, he summoned all three to the capital and had the powerful eunuch Gao Lishi host a feast for the three of them, trying to get them to resolve their unpleasantries.
-However, instead, at the feast, Geshu and An Lushan got into an argument, which only stopped after Gao gazed at Geshu, stopping him from responding to An Lushan's insults.
+An Lushan tried to talk to Geshu about their Turkic ancestry, but Geshu's response enraged An Lushan, and they got into an argument, which only stopped after Gao gazed at Geshu, stopping him from responding to An Lushan's insults.

 In 753, Geshu attacked Tufan again, capturing Hongji (洪濟) and Damomen (大漠門) (both in modern Hainan Tibetan Autonomous Prefecture) and seizing back the nine bends of the Yellow River.
 He was created the Duke of Liang.
 Meanwhile, Li Linfu had died, and Yang Guozhong had taken power as chancellor, and soon began to develop a rivalry with An Lushan.
 He knew that Geshu and An had poor relations, and therefore tried to ingratiate himself with Geshu to build an alliance.
-At his suggestion, Geshu was given the command of Hexi as well, and was created the Prince of Xiping.
+At his suggestion, Geshu was given the command of Hexi as well, and was titled the Prince of Xiping.
 In 754, at Geshu's suggestion, two commanderies, Taoyang (洮陽) and Jiaohe (澆河), as well as a military base, were established over the recaptured region.
 Around that time, however, Geshu, while bathing, suffered a stroke.
-He therefore left his command and returned to Chang'an in order to recuperate.
+He, therefore, left his command and returned to Chang'an in order to recuperate.